Four Reasons Why You Can't Go Home Again

-Westward expansion is now viewed as genocide against the Native Americans who occupied lands in America, especially those west of the Mississippi River.
+Westward expansion is now viewed as genocide against the Native Americans who occupied lands in America, especially that west of the Mississippi River.
 The Mexican territories in the Southwest and California were unjustly taken from Mexico in the Mexican War of the late 1840s.

 Praise for Confederate leaders in the Old South such as Jefferson Davis and Robert E. Lee has been replaced by shame.
 Over the past few years, there has been a movement to remove their commemorative statues in the South which are said to signify the support of slavery.

 Finally, history books today preach that there has been too much racism and mistreatment of minorities in America's past.